ArPiRobot/ArPiRobot-CameraStreaming/README.md

 #### mpv

 MPV typically plays h264 streams well and can take advantage of hardware accelerated decoding on many platforms resulting in very little latency due to decoding.
 However, I have not been able to get mpv to play an mjpeg stream.
 Change `remote_host` to the Pi's IP address and adjust the fps as needed.
+If you are using UDP to stream instead of TCP, change the address from `tcp://remote_host:5008` to `udp://localhost:5008`.

 ```sh
 mpv --no-cache --untimed --profile=low-latency -no-correct-pts --fps=60 --osc=no tcp://remote_host:5008